-Deploying ARK
+Deploying Ark

-Local Deployment
+CLI Deployment

 Install prerequisites on your remote cluster: